Louis-Mozart/Datasets/README.md

 ---

-## ⚠️ Note on Data
+## Note on Data

 The personas included in this KB are sourced from **HuggingFace datasets**.
-Make sure to check the license of the dataset you are using before deploying this API publicly.
+Ensure that you check the license of the dataset you are using before deploying this API publicly.